amr080/docs-template/docs/getting-started/core-concepts/securitization/index.md

 ## Onchain NAV

 The second component to enable revolving pools is an onchain NAV (Net Asset Value) calculation: to support continuous investments and redemptions, accurate pricing for the pool tokens is required.
 In traditional finance, pricing for such illiquid assets is usually done using Discounted Cash Flow (DCF) models: expected cash flows (e.g. principal payments of assets in the pool at maturity) are discounted to their present value.
-Centrifuge brings these calculations onchain and calculates the new NAV on an ongoing basis.
+XFT brings these calculations onchain and calculates the new NAV on an ongoing basis.

 The NAV should also account for different kinds of loans, to ensure accurate pricing: financing for real-world assets can vary from simple bullet loans (borrow now and repay principal plus interest at maturity) to complex amortization schedules (repayment of principal plus interest at specific intervals).

 The NAV also needs to account for defaults of assets: if an asset fails to be repaid, the NAV should represent this.
-Centrifuge supports this through onchain representation of write offs of assets.
+XFT supports this through onchain representation of write offs of assets.
 The Protocol will show written off assets on a predefined write-off schedule (e.g. when an asset is 30 days overdue, 25% of the asset value should be written off, and a penalty interest rate of 3% should apply).
 This enables fairer pricing of overdue assets.
 Assets can also be written off manually by a third party.

 ## Tranching